LilyKun064/Autotag_zotero_plugin/README.md

 ---
 ## What's NEW

+### As of July 2026 (v6.0.1):

+* Updated the Gemini model list to include the latest supported models
+* Added a **Custom** option for Gemini, allowing users to enter a model name manually
+* Improved Ollama request handling to reduce timeout errors when using local models

 ### As of May 2026 (v5.0.5):
 Autotag now supports **Zotero 9.0.x** with improved menu integration and:
 - **OpenRouter** as a new LLM provider, giving access to models from Anthropic, OpenAI, Google, DeepSeek, and more